Secrets and Configuration – Pragmatic Approach

 Environment Variables and Tests

 Our automated tests, especially integration and system tests, will need access to secrets and configuration.
-To solve this we can setup environment variables before tests are run.
-This can be accomplished by reading secrets and configuration using same approach as on application startup and then injecting data into environment variables.
-In our case we are going to use read_secret and read_config.
-Notice, that we avoid code duplication that reads secrets and configuration and we don’t need to hardcode anything, even for tests.
+To solve this, we can set up environment variables before tests are run.
+This can be accomplished by reading secrets and configuration using the same approach as on application startup and then injecting data into environment variables.
+In our case, we are going to use read_secret and read_config.
+Notice that we avoid code duplication that reads secrets and configuration, and we don’t need to hardcode anything, even for tests.

 import os